dataesr/affiliation-matcher/doc/matcher.md

 ### 2.3.4 Elasticsearch matching

-The matching implementation itself is rather straightorward and relies and the Elasticsearch **percolate** queries.
+The matching implementation itself is rather straightforward and relies and the Elasticsearch **percolate** queries.

 <br/>